jaybeeuu/jaybeeuu-dev/packages/posts/src/valuable-tests/valuable-tests.md

 It's the friction (and there is always some) of what has gone before, or the heat coming off our CPUs.

-Value, at least in the context of Tests I think is harder to define.
+Value, at least in the context of tests, I think is harder to define.
 After all tests by their nature are more abstract than production code.
 More Meta.